 |For each additional

 Source: U.S. Dept. of Health & Human Services

-In order to purchase a product a part of the Centennial Program, the applicant must show a photo identification card and provide documentation, in the form of the previous year federal income tax return, that the federal total taxable income of such individual was at or below a determined threshold amount.
-The ONLY tax documents that can be used to determine eligibility for the Centennial Program are U.S. Federal tax forms 1040 or 1040-SR. The Federal Total Taxable Income is found on Line 15 of the tax forms.
+In order to purchase a product as part of the Centennial Program, the applicant must show a photo identification card and provide documentation, in the form of the previous year federal income tax return, that the federal total taxable income of such individual was at or below a determined threshold amount.

 - Proof of eligibility in the form of: